NHSDigital/fdp-react-design-system/src/components/DataVisualisation/charts/SPC/SPCChart/logic_v2/docs/overview.md

 - Two-of-three 2σ excludes any point beyond 3σ from counting
 - Trend uses strict monotonicity and is evaluated within a partition (unlike SQL’s cross-partition trend)
 - Neither-high/low semantics are supported in this module and tested (see changelog for the version that introduced them)
+- Zero-width limits: if the moving‑range mean MR̄ is 0 within a partition (flat values), limits collapse to the centre line (UCL = LCL = mean) and σ bands collapse accordingly.
+Assurance treats equality to limits deterministically.
+See Storybook “Zero‑width limits” vignette.